When I started telling people I was going to Guatemala, I was surprised that the most frequently asked question is, “What’s on your packing list?”.

 Believe it or not, packing for an extended trip is almost the same as packing for a week.
 As long as you get used to the idea of doing laundry, it’s actually quite simple!

-Carry-On Only for Seven Weeks: My Packing List
+Carry-On Only for Seven Weeks: My Packing List for Guatemala

 In Central America, the land of chicken buses and muddy roads, bringing a backpack instead of a suitcase is a no-brainer.
 However, I literally unpacked and re-packed between two different backpacks several times, trying to decide which to bring.
 The great debate was between an Osprey Ariel 65 and the eBags TLS Mother Lode Weekender Convertible Junior and in the end, my standard carry-on won.
 I’ll be traveling with my eBags backpack.